Having a sharp online portfolio is a must for every designer. Here are ten steps to creating a website that truly expresses your unique style.

 01. Gather inspiration

-Creating a portfolio begins with some visual research.
+Creating a portfolio begins with some visual research (and checking out the best portfolio website builders).
 Whichever field you’re in, looking around at other online portfolio websites will provide you with plenty of inspiration and generate some initial ideas.
 It’s especially recommended to take a look at websites by other people in your specific creative niche or industry.

 When looking through these resources, start thinking of the vibe you want your portfolio to convey and what experience you aim to create.
 You can take notes or even make a mood board to accompany you throughout your creative process.
 Consider essential details like the color palette, typography and site structure that you like, and clue yourself in on current web design trends.

 How do you want visitors to move from one page to the next?
 By opening a menu or scrolling down for further information?
 Do you want your site to be a one-page website, or a gallery of fullscreen images that open up into individual pages?
 These are questions you’ll ask yourself at the next step, choosing your portfolio template.

 When you’re ready to go, have a look at these portfolio templates for creatives.
 You might find something similar to the result you envision, in which case you’ll be able to customize it and make it your own.
 If you’d rather start from a blank canvas, you can always create your website from scratch and enjoy complete freedom to express yourself online.

 Your actual work is the core of your online portfolio, so make sure to showcase it in the best way possible.
 It should stand out and be easily reachable through the homepage and/or website menu.
 You can highlight this work by creating a dedicated “projects” page on your website.

 Expose clients to your creativity and skill by sharing only your best work.
 This way, you’ll bring their attention to your strengths, and maintain a consistent level of quality throughout your portfolio.